barcelosf/cluster_pub/README.md

 python main.py {source_file} {result_file}
 ```

+#### OBS: The result_file name should contain the desired extension.

+The allowed extensions for the source file are:

+- NBIB
+- RIS
+- BibTex

+The allowed extensions for the result file are:

+- EPS
+- JPEG
+- PDF
+- PGF
+- PNG
+- PS
+- Raw (Binary)
+- RGBA
+- SVG
+- SVGZ
+- TIF
+- TIFF
+- Webp

 #### To obtain help about the parameters and options available execute the following command:
 ```bash Python installation command
 python main.py --help